 Few embody existential crisis better than Phantom of the Opera, who not only suffers from relatively poor story representation but also a lackluster kit in terms of gameplay.

 To start off, his base stats are underwhelming, which is further aggravated by his Assassin Class damage modifier.
-His skill set does not particularly counterbalance these downsides either, as Mental Corruption and Siren Song have almost zero impact in most circumstances, and his remaining skill, Innocent Monster, doesn’t improve his offense much and actively worsens his defense.
-His Critical Star and NP generating capacity is similarly weak because of his very low hit counts, and his star generation is only partially remedied by Innocent Monster.
+His skill set does not particularly counterbalance these downsides either, as Mental Corruption and Siren Song have almost zero impact in most circumstances, and his remaining skill, Innocent Monster, doesn’t improve his own offense much and actively worsens his defense.
+His Critical Star and NP generating capacity is similarly weak because of his poorly distributed hit counts, and his star generation is only partially remedied by Innocent Monster.

 If Mata Hari had a higher rarity, she’d most likely be much better than she currently is.
 In contrast to many of her lower rated peers, Mata Hari has a distinct identity as a dedicated debuffer who can layer debuffs on enemies continuously, while also locking them down with her Charm.